-It just so happens that despite the best efforts of Japan’s policymakers, the Japanese Yen is historically strong at the moment.
+It just so happens that despite the best efforts of Japan’s policymakers, the Japanese Yen is historically weak at the moment.
 JPY has in the past been a safe-haven currency that investors flood to when there is fear elsewhere.
-Currently the strength of JPY relative to other currencies presents an attractive opportunity for foreign people living in Japan earning JPY to remit money to their home countries and exchange into their native currency.
-The rationale behind this is twofold; 1) the Japanese Yen will not maintain its strength forever and exchanging now enables you to buy more of your native currency and 2) irrespective of the fluctuations in value of your native currency, you will spend it one day anyway.
-So, whats the cheap, low cost way to transfer currency abroad?
-First, lets consider the component parts of any transfer.
+Currently the weakness of JPY relative to other currencies is less than ideal for foreign people living in Japan earning JPY who have to remit money to their home countries and exchange into their base, native currency.
+Although there is nothing we can do to influence international currency exchange markets, we can do our best to exchange and transfer money from Japan in a way that is cost efficient..

 The method of exchanging and remitting currency has changed little over the years.
 Essentially what happens is the broker/institution/bank will take your money, exchange it for an equivocal amount (or not…?) of the destination currency, and then send that to the account that you have designated.
 The provider will make money from this transaction in two ways.

 - Lets pretend that 100 JPY buys 1 USD.
 The provider will offer you the rate of 101 JPY for 1 USD.
 They pocket the 1 JPY / 1% difference.
 On everything.
 Big or small.

 The size of the spread/charge will depend on the provider.
 Ever tried exchanging currency at a small kiosk on the street in a foreign country?